paulhargreaves/find-stignore/README.md

 ## Installation

-You'll need to download and then use go build should create an executable.
+You'll need to download and then use go build to create an executable.
+Or just download the "find-stignore" (linux x64) or "find-stignore.exe" (windows x64)

 ## Examples